xiaocao/Graylog/README.md

 ## About ##

 ### Author ###
-* Mikaël ANDRE - Network Engineer at Telindus FRANCE
+* Mikaël ANDRE - Network Engineer at SFR Business

 ## License ##
 These files `install_graylog.sh` and `graylog_variables.cfg` are distributed under GNU GPL v2 license, see LICENSE.